 - Assessing brand equities and the ability to migrate during due diligence

 Develop a brand migration plan early on, during or right after the due diligence.
 Define and agree on the target picture for the post-integration brand portfolio.
 Be sure to include that in the letter of intent as well as later in the contract.

 3. Connect the PMI Workstreams of Brand Migration with HR and Culture

 Marry the PMI’s brand migration project stream to the culture and people stream.
 Brand migration is nothing short of a business transformation for the acquired organization.
 Brand and culture are inseparable, and in terms of organizational migration need to be covered in conjunction.

 Systematically transfer valuable equities of the brand that will be retired onto the surviving brand to enrich the customer experience.
 Make the final switch from the old to the new brand only after this has been accomplished.

 Before making the switch from the old to the new brand, invest sufficient time and resources to demonstrate the benefits of brand migration to all employees affected by it.
 Resolve any concerns they may have so they feel enabled and motivated to tell the migration story.

 6. Define the KPIs

 Define and track brand migration KPIs throughout the process.
-Make progression from one phase to the next dependent on hitting pre-defined KPI thresholds (e.g., awareness level of the continued brand with customers of the to be retired brand).
+Make progression from one phase to the next dependent on hitting pre-defined KPI thresholds (e.g., the awareness level of the continued brand with customers of the to-be retired brand).